romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which file is used to configure Dependabot's behavior, including scan intervals and version control preferences in a GitHub repository?
+Q: Which file is used to configure Dependabot's behavior, including scan intervals and version control preferences in a GitHub repository?
 <details><summary>Show the answer</summary><p>

 - **dependabot.yml**